 In this post I reveal 4 tips based on the meaning of the hem of Jesus’ garment that we can apply to our healing journey.

-You see, metaphorically speaking, the hem of Jesus’ garment is still healing today.
+You see, metaphorically speaking, I believe the hem of Jesus’ garment is still healing today.

-Today we’re going to look at how God’s ways are not our ways when it comes to healing.
+Today we’re going to look at how God’s thoughts are higher when it comes to healing.

-I’m going to debunk 3 common myths Christians often believe when it comes the healing.
+I’m going to debunk 3 common myths Christians often believe when it comes to healing.
 By reading this post, you’ll find a greater freedom because lies always keep us limited and bound.

 Have you ever thought ‘God won’t heal me now because I’ve made too many mistakes…..God is more likely to heal the super spiritual…..My illness is minor compared to others….’

-Oftentimes we confuse human nature with God’s, or we try and second guess him, but the Bible tells us His ways and thoughts are so much higher than ours.
+Oftentimes we confuse human nature with God’s, or we try and second guess him, but the Bible tells us God’s thoughts are so much higher than ours.

 To set your face like flint means to be sold out to your cause.

-If you want a miracle from God, this is the determination that gets results.
-In this post, you’ll receive 3 easy suggestions of how to do this if you want a breakthrough.
+I remember thinking some time ago, If I want a miracle from God, this is the determination I need.
+In this post, I’ll suggest 3 ways of how to increase determination to invite breakthrough.

-For those UK readers, if you as old as me you’ll remember the Hillsborough tragedy.
+For those UK readers, if you’re as old as me you’ll remember the Hillsborough tragedy.
 96 people killed during the FA Cup semi-final in 1998.